 Kayak, Canoe or Float

 Two tranquil rivers flow through the heart of Sleeping Bear Dunes National Lakeshore.
 The Platte River—located at the southern edge of the dunes—is a highway for lounging tubers enjoying the warm, shallow river.
 It’s also a popular place to canoe.
-The Crystal River—near Glen Arbor—is navigable by kayak, but can occasionally be too shallow.
-Call Crystal River Outfitters ahead of time to check.
+Rentals are available at The Honor Trading Post and Riverside Canoe Trips.
+The Crystal River—near Glen Arbor—is navigable by kayak and canoe and Crystal River Outfitters offers rentals.

 Lake Michigan can also be kayaked (experienced paddlers only).
 Its clear water, clean coastline, and impressive dune views make it a favorite.
 Read more about paddling the Sleeping Bear coast.

 Travel Back In Time to Port Oneida